 Quantum Mechanics: Wikipedia articles.
 CERN & the LHC.
 The Higgs boson.
 Nothingness.
 How Quantum Physics affects our Ideas of Reality.
 Physicists Discover New Massless Particle; Could Revolutionize Electronics & Quantum Computing.
 Hasan pictured with a scanning tunneling spectromicroscope used to find the Weyl fermion.

 Danielle Alio/Princeton University.
 Physics may have just taken a new leap forward, as three independent groups of physicists have found strong evidence for massless particles called “Weyl fermions,” which exist as quasiparticles – collective excitations of electrons.
 Ultimately, this discovery is over 80 years in the making, dating back to Paul Dirac.
+In 1928, Dirac came up with an equation that described the spin of fermions (fermions are the building blocks that make up all matter).
 After 85-year search, massless particle with promise for next-generation electronics found.
 An international team led by Princeton University scientists has discovered Weyl fermions, an elusive massless particle theorized 85 years ago.

 Forget the Higgs, neutrinos may be the key to breaking the Standard Model.
 Some physicists are surprised that two relatively recent discoveries in their field have captured so much widespread attention: cosmic inflation, the ballooning expansion of the baby universe, and the Higgs boson, which endows other particles with mass.